October 30, 2025

-Film celebration of young and, independent artists from Eastern Europe.
+The second edition of the film celebration of independent amateurs from Eastern Europe.

 ABOUT THE REVIEW

-Selected films will be featured on the KINEJO streaming film platform along with a documentary made during the Festival.
+Selected films will also be published on the streaming platform KINEJO.

 JURY